NclRSE-Training/python-intermediate-dev-vsc/_episodes/13-ides.md

 ![Open Folder](../fig/vsc/03_vsc_getstarted_open.png )

 A window will pop up asking whether you trust the authors of the files in the folder.
 You can click the button that says: "Yes, I trust the authors.
-Trus folder and enable all features."
+Trust folder and enable all features."
 You could also tick the box above to "Trust the authors of all files in the parent folder".

 ![Trust](../fig/vsc/04_vsc_getstarted_trust.png)